chrilves/raffiot.py/guide/src/failures.md

 `Result[E,A]` represent the result of a computation.
-A computation can either be successful, returning a value of type `A`, or failed with an expected error of type `E`, or failed with an unexpected exception.
+A computation can either be successful, returning a value of type `A`, or have failed on some expected errors of type `E`, or failed one some unexpected exceptions.
 `IO` and `Result` make a distinction between expected failures, called *errors*, and unexpected failures, called *panics*.